Morbis190/Map-to-safari/README.md

 3. Enable the Safari extension in Safari's preferences:
    - Open Safari
    - Go to Preferences > Extensions
-   - Enable "Map to Safari Extension"
+   - Enable "Re-mapper for Safari Extension"

 ## Development